-MPD will undertake the New Entrant (NE) Program and conduct all Safety Audits (SA) of all new carriers to monitor drivers and carriers within the first 18 months of operations, with the oversight and support of the DC Division Office of FMCSA.
+MPD will undertake the New Entrant (NE) Program and conduct all Safety Audits (SA) of all new carriers to monitor drivers and carriers within the first 18 months of operations, with the oversight and support of the DC Division Office of FMCSA and an out-of-state inspector.
 This will ensure that MPD has the essential safety management practices in place.
 The safety audits will be designed to ensure new entrant carriers have the knowledge and tools they need to operate safely and comply with state and federal regulations.
 The safety audits will broadly cover alcohol and drug compliance, driver qualifications, insurance and operations, repairs and inspections.
-Due to the size of the District of Columbia, in relation to the number of potential new entrants per fiscal year, the actual minimum required and the applicable number of safety audits to be conducted in the DC will be determined in consultation with the Eastern Division Office of FMCSA.
-In addition, MPD will train up to 2 officers during FY 2019 in order for them to perform such audits in the subsequent fiscal year.
+Due to the size of the District of Columbia, in relation to the number of potential new entrants per fiscal year, the location of the safety audits to be conducted by MPD will be determined in consultation with the Eastern Division Office of FMCSA.

-Activity Plan: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2020 - 2022: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.